 Custody Rule Basics

-The purpose of the Custody Rule is to provide protection for client funds or securities ("Client Assets") against the possibility of "being lost, misused, misappropriated or subject to investment advisers' financial reverses, including insolvency."1 Under the Custody Rule, it is a "fraudulent, deceptive, or manipulative act" when an Adviser has custody of Client Assets unless the Adviser complies with certain requirements or an exception applies.2 To comply with the Custody Rule, an Adviser who is deemed to have custody must: (1) be a qualified custodian, maintaining client assets in appropriate accounts; (2) notify clients when opening an account for the client with another qualified custodian; (3) believe, after due inquiry, that the other custodians provide periodic account statements; and (4) establish an arrangement with an independent public accountant to perform annual surprise audits.
+The purpose of the Custody Rule is to provide protection for client funds or securities ("Client Assets") against the possibility of "being lost, misused, misappropriated or subject to investment advisers' financial reverses, including insolvency."1 Under the Custody Rule, it is a "fraudulent, deceptive, or manipulative act" when an Adviser has custody of Client Assets unless the Adviser complies with certain requirements or an exception applies.2 To comply with the Custody Rule, an Adviser who is deemed to have custody must: (1) have a qualified custodian, maintaining client assets in appropriate accounts; (2) notify clients when opening an account for the client with another qualified custodian; (3) believe, after due inquiry, that the other custodians provide periodic account statements; and (4) establish an arrangement with an independent public accountant to perform annual surprise audits.
 The surprise audit requirement can make compliance with the Custody Rule expensive and challenging.

 In order to know if Custody Rule requirements apply to Client Assets, Advisers need to be aware of when they have custody.
 SEC regulations define custody as "holding, directly or indirectly, client funds or securities, or having any authority to obtain possession of them."3 Custody includes having possession4 or legal ownership of Client Assets, or it can include "any arrangement... under which [an Adviser is] authorized or permitted to withdraw client funds or securities maintained with a custodian upon [the Adviser's] instruction to the custodian."5